Computer Jokes

 Costello: They can give you a license to copy money?

 Abbott: Why not?
-THEY OWN IT!
+They own it!

 (A few days later)